Models of Software Development Life Cycle

 Software development programming language

-After completion the implementing phase, the software starts for testing using different testing methods.
-In this phase, each module of the software is tested for their interactions with other module.
-The system testing consists of different types of testing activities such as alpha testing, beta testing and acceptance testing.
+After completion of the implementing phase, the software starts testing using different testing methods.
+In this phase, each module of the software is tested for its interactions with another module.
+System testing consists of different types of testing activities such as alpha testing, beta testing, and acceptance testing.

-This testing stage allows user to identify any potential bugs and make sure that the system meets the software requirements specification.
+This testing stage allows users to identify any potential bugs and make sure that the system meets the software requirements specification.

 Learn more about System Penetration Testing.